-Since 2009, she has been an active writer, beta-editor, reader, and contributor to the online Austenesque world, as well as a dedicated researcher into the history, culture, and language of the Regency period in England.
+Since 2009, Lauder has been an active writer, editor (content, line, and beta), reader, and contributor to the online Austenesque world, as well as a dedicated researcher into the history, culture, and language of the Regency period in England.
 Lauder’s fascination with all things Regency inspired her creative blog series, the Thrift Shop Regency Costume Experiment, a project that transforms found, re-used, discount, and vintage items into quality, Regency-era outfits.
 The amusing and resourceful approach includes original patterns developed by Lauder herself.
 The popular blog has garnered support from Regency and upcycling bloggers and fussy Regency costumers.
 She has also blogged about her writing experiences on Learning from My Mistakes.